a-r-t/SER-225-Game-Platformer/docs/GameOverview/game-overview.md

 # Tools used to make this game

-This game was written in Java (version 8 or later) and uses no external libraries.
+This game was written in Java and uses no external libraries.
 It was developed using the IntelliJ IDE, although it should work out of the box with any other Java IDEs such as Eclipse.

-All of the game's art was created from scratch using the almighty Microsoft Paint.
+All the game's art was created from scratch using the almighty Microsoft Paint.

 # Running the game